 This simple recipe comes together quickly with no fuss and makes four dozen cookies, so you can share with friends and family.
 The dough can be prepared up to two days in advance and left in an air-tight container until ready to bake.
 Leave them plainly glazed or dress them up with any candy sprinkles that you have on-hand.
 Finally, you can freeze unglazed cookies in an airtight container for up to one month.
 Glaze cookies when brought to room temperature.

+My other go-to holiday cookie recipes are easy Cream Cheese Snickerdoodles and Ice Cream Kolacky, a family favorite that have ice cream baked into the dough.
 All cookies are best enjoyed dunked in a tall glass of milk, of course!

 Vanilla Ricotta Cookies